roaminggamer/thranduil/README.md

 This object can then be updated via `button:update(dt)` and it will automatically have its attributes changed as the user hovers, selects or presses it.
 Calling `button:draw()` won't do anything because by default all UI elements don't have a draw function defined.

-You are then tasked with defining the button's draw function and using its attributes to change how the button looks under different states.
-This is so that you can have absolute control over how each UI element looks, which means that integration with a game (which usually needs random UI elements in the most unexpected places) is as easy as making any other game object work.
-However, if you need to just get something out quickly, a few [themes](#themes) have been created.
+And so because of that the button's draw function should be defined manually.
+This function will use the object's attributes to change how it looks under different states.
+The UI module is designed in this so that you can have absolute control over how each UI element looks, which means that integration with a game (which usually needs random UI elements in the most unexpected places) is as easy as making any other game object work.

 ```lua
 button.draw = function(self)